-Dogs are notorious for having elevated liver values, and the best way is to look after your dog’s liver is before this happens.
-For thousands of years, the canine species evolved in a relatively pure and non-toxic environment, but that has changed.
+For thousands of years, the canine species evolved in a relatively pure and non-toxic environment, but that's changed.

-They drink water from puddles, they scavenge and eat things that they should not and they are also exposed more to car fumes and general pollution because their head is closer to the ground.
+They drink water from puddles, they scavenge and eat things they should not and are also more exposed to car fumes and pollution because their head is closer to the ground.

 Medicinal properties of dandelion

-According to modern naturopathic medicine dandelion has the ability to detoxify the liver and gallbladder, reduce the side effects of toxins and medication processed by the liver, and relieve symptoms of diseases in which the liver plays a role.
+According to modern naturopathic medicine, dandelion root detoxifies the liver and gallbladder, reduces the side effects of toxins and medication processed by the liver and assists the liver to relieve symptoms of diseases.

-There is also emerging evidence that dandelion has an antioxidant and anti-inflammatory effect and it has been also used for balancing the digestive tract.
+There is also emerging evidence that dandelion has an antioxidant and anti-inflammatory effect and is also used for balancing the digestive tract.

 Wondering if your dog’s liver is ok?